This country-specific Q&A provides an overview to employment and labour law in Switzerland.

 What protection from discrimination or harassment are workers entitled to in respect of the termination of employment?

 First of all, Swiss labour law generally prohibits any termination in bad faith respectively abusive termination (see art.
 336 of the Swiss Code of Obligations).
 Unfortunately, there are hardly any general guidelines in order to concretise this term.
-In case of older employees with many years of service the employer must, for example, timely inform and consult the employee regarding a planned termination and moreover evaluate the possibilities to continue the employment before effectively making him/her redundant.
-In case of an employee involved in a conflict at work, the employer must, for example, take reasonable measures in order to defuse the conflict before effectively making the employee redundant.
+In case of older employees with many years of employment the employer must, for example, timely inform and consult the employee regarding a planned termination and moreover evaluate the possibilities to continue the employment before effectively making him/her redundant.
+In case of an employee involved in a conflict at work, the employer must, for example, take reasonable measures in order to resolve the conflict before effectively making the employee redundant.

 Besides that, there is very specific protection against gender-discriminatory terminations: